huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

 ## Published Containers

-In order to check which of the available containers are published in Google Cloud's Artifact Registry publicly, you can run the following `gcloud` command to list the available containers with the tag containing `huggingface-pytorch-inference` as follows:
+In order to check which of the available Hugging Face DLCs are published, one can either check [Google Cloud's Artifact Registry](https://console.cloud.google.com/artifacts/docker/deeplearning-platform-release/us/gcr.io) or use the `gcloud` command to list the available containers with the tag containing `huggingface-pytorch-inference` as follows:

 ```bash
 gcloud container images list --repository="us-docker.pkg.dev/deeplearning-platform-release/gcr.io" | grep "huggingface-pytorch-inference"